 (i) Vaca Bypass (5368) was opened up and connected just downstream of the sump 2 dive line.
 See 5368 for more details.

-Continuing east (On On), a handline is required in a rift and water enters from an aven.
+Continuing east (On On, lower level), a handline is required in a rift and water enters from an aven.
 A hands-and-knees crawl continues above the rift and leads to a complex chamber (around 23-3.27) with several ways on.
-A climb back up to the west enters On On (Upper level) that ends at a climb down (requires tackle) into Diamonds in the Sky.
-When explored in October 2023 it was thought that a roped climb up into the upper level would be an easier route than On On.
+A climb back up to the west enters On On (Upper level) that ends at a roped climb down (c-15) into Diamonds in the Sky.
+When explored in October 2023 it was thought that a roped climb up into the upper level would be an easier route than On On (lower).

 (iii) The Vaca Bypass entrance added 408m to the system.
 See site 5368 for details.